furtunadincarpati/airspace-hugo/exampleSite/content/english/pricing/_index.md

 ---
 title: Pricing
-description: Every hour of coaching is an investment of 100€ towards the YOU that is waiting to be discovered.
+description: Every hour of coaching is an investment towards the YOU that is waiting to be discovered.
 bg_image: images/featue-bg.jpg

 ---